Alumni Spotlight: Jamie Hamilton

 The album, a prismatic collection of compositions, combines instrumental music, sound design, and texts pulled from thousands of pages of online theories, conspiracies, and re-enactments surrounding The Hum.
 Jamie employed early neural network technology to reinterpret these sources, weaving them into scored pieces, improvisations, and experimental recordings.
 Through a process he describes as “machine listening,” he transformed these recordings into surreal soundscapes, creating a genre-defying, maximalist experience.

-Versionland will be released on Don’t Look Back Records on 29th November 2024.
+Versionland was released via Don’t Look Back Records on 29th November 2024.
 The ensemble for the recording includes mezzo-soprano Rosie Middleton, accordionist Christopher Preece, violinist Emma Smith, violist Rich Jones, and cellist Laura Moody, each contributing vocal and instrumental layers that give life to Jamie’s complex, abstract sonic world.

 Current Projects: Expanding Boundaries in New Works